hfinkel/lfort/docs/LibTooling.rst

 LibTooling
 ==========

-LibTooling is a library to support writing standalone tools based on Clang.
+LibTooling is a library to support writing standalone tools based on LFort.
 This document will provide a basic walkthrough of how to write a tool using LibTooling.

-For the information on how to setup Clang Tooling for LLVM see :doc:`HowToSetupToolingForLLVM`
+For the information on how to setup LFort Tooling for LLVM see :doc:`HowToSetupToolingForLLVM`

 Introduction
 ------------

-Tools built with LibTooling, like Clang Plugins, run ``FrontendActions`` over code.
+Tools built with LibTooling, like LFort Plugins, run ``FrontendActions`` over code.

 ..
 See FIXME for a tutorial on how to write FrontendActions.

-In this tutorial, we'll demonstrate the different ways of running Clang's ``SyntaxOnlyAction``, which runs a quick syntax check, over a bunch of code.
+In this tutorial, we'll demonstrate the different ways of running LFort's ``SyntaxOnlyAction``, which runs a quick syntax check, over a bunch of code.

 Parsing a code snippet in memory
 --------------------------------

-If you ever wanted to run a ``FrontendAction`` over some sample code, for example to unit test parts of the Clang AST, ``runToolOnCode`` is what you looked for.
+If you ever wanted to run a ``FrontendAction`` over some sample code, for example to unit test parts of the LFort AST, ``runToolOnCode`` is what you looked for.
 Let me give you an example:

 .. code-block:: c++

-  #include "clang/Tooling/Tooling.h"
+  #include "lfort/Tooling/Tooling.h"

   TEST(runToolOnCode, CanSyntaxCheckCode) {
     // runToolOnCode returns whether the action was correctly run over the
     // given code.
-    EXPECT_TRUE(runToolOnCode(new clang::SyntaxOnlyAction, "class X {};"));
+    EXPECT_TRUE(runToolOnCode(new lfort::SyntaxOnlyAction, "class X {};"));
   }

 Writing a standalone tool